sendbird-graveyard/SendBird-iOS/README.md

 2. Open the project.
 3. Build and run it.

+## Support Swift 2.3 and Swift 3

+The sample which supports Swift 2.3 and Swift 3 can be downloaded from `swift-2.3` and `swift-3` branches.

 ## Access to Version 2

 You can check out `v2` branch instead of `master` branch to download version 2 samples.